Sburi/Excel_Screensaver/README.md

 # VBA_Screensaver
 A fun, simple screensaver that starts on workbook open and ends on workbook close.

-Why:
-Someone I care about was in the hospital.
-I wanted to do something logical but also artistic to take my mind off things.

 To Use:
 Simply open the file, enable macros.